 - 1/4 teaspoon ground ginger

-- 2 tbsp red curry paste (see notes for substitutes)
+- 2 Tablespoons red curry paste (see notes for substitutes)

 - 1/2 cup coconut milk (canned)

-- 1.5 tbsp arrowroot starch or cornstarch mixed with equal parts cold water or non dairy milk.
+- 1.5 Tablespoons arrowroot starch or cornstarch mixed with equal parts cold water or non dairy milk

 - 1/4 teaspoon onion powder